Most women with genitopelvic pain/penetration disorder cannot tolerate insertion of any object into the vagina.

 Ospemifene (a selective estrogen receptor modulator, or SERM) and estrogen affect vaginal tissues in a similar way.
 Like estrogen, ospemifene can be used to relieve vaginal dryness and other symptoms that involve the vagina and/or urinary tract.

-Drugs used to treat neuropathic pain Adjuvant Analgesics In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more (pain due to damage of the nervous system) can help lessen the pain in provoked vestibulodynia.
+Drugs used to treat neuropathic pain Adjuvant Analgesics Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more (pain due to damage of the nervous system) can help lessen the pain in provoked vestibulodynia.
 They include the antiseizure drugs gabapentin and pregabalin and the antidepressants amitriptyline and nortriptyline.

 Various creams that contains gabapentin and amitriptyline can be applied directly to the vagina's opening.
 These treatments may help relieve the pain and have fewer side effects.